Christopher DeFaria

-Christopher Joseph DeFaria (born May 20, 1959) is an American film producer.
+Christopher Joseph DeFaria (born May 20, 1959) is an American film producer, screenwriter and former voice actor.
 He served as president of animation and innovative technology at Warner Bros.
 Pictures for four years.
 In January 2017, he joined DreamWorks Animation in the newly created position of president of the DreamWorks Feature Animation Group.
 As president, DeFaria oversaw all aspects of DWA's feature animation business, including slate strategy, development, production; innovation and technology; and business affairs prior to his departure in early 2019.

 He is a graduate of UCLA, a member of the AMPAS and WGA and a founding member of FilmAid International.
 He serves on the board of the American Academy of Dramatic Arts.

 Early life

+Christopher deFaria was born to film producer Walt DeFaria, whose credits include several Sanrio films such as the 1977 animated film The Mouse and His Child and the 1982 war drama Don't Cry, It's Only Thunder.

+Career

+1969–1973: Early career

 DeFaria began his Hollywood career in 1969 as a voice actor playing the part of Peppermint Patty in Peanuts TV specials from the same year until 1973.
 He also has a sister, Gabrielle "Gai" DeFaria Ritter, who was previously Peppermint Patty's voice before he took over.